-Should I toss, fix, sell, or donate this stuff?
+Toss, fix, sell, or donate your horse stuff?

-It’s *usually* easy to fix blankets, it’s also easy to re-waterproof them with a can of spray from your local camping and outdoor store.
+- It’s *usually* easy to fix horse blankets, it’s also easy to re-waterproof them with a can of spray from your local camping and outdoor store.

-DONATE - Check with the horse non profits in your area and find out what they need!
+- Check with the horse non-profits in your area and find out what they need!
 No need loading up your car with widgets when they need thingies.

 How do you decide what to toss, fix, sell, or donate?